FAQ

 No, students are admitted to the Program only in the fall.

-There has been a decline in the number of full-time permanent positions available in the hospital environment; however, most graduates find the equivalence of full-time employment upon graduation.
-Employment opportunities also exist in the private sector (clinics) and in product sales and development.
+There are many employment opportunities.
+Employment opportunities also exist in the private sector (clinics) and product sales and development.

 You must complete a D.E.C. in DI, pass the OTIMROEPMQ certification exam (cost approx. 1000$) or the CAMRT exam (cost approx. 1000$), become a member of either the provincial or national orders governing the profession (OTIMROEPMQ cost approx. 500$ or CAMRT cost 250$) and pass the French proficiency test from l’Office québécois de la langue française.
 Some candidates may obtain an exemption from the French proficiency test if they meet the criteria requirements.
 A criminal check is most often required.